tomwwjjtt/voicechat/README.md

         Set load_balance_server as load balance server's IP.
         Set current_server as the server's own IP.
     5. Run server.py
+    6. On the local computer, modify load_balance_server in the config.py file to load balance server's IP.
-    6. Run client.py on local computer.
+    7. Run client.py on local computer.
 Or, run test file locally.